 When the time comes to expand your golfing horizons and travel, it’s important that you pack your golf clubs so that they arrive in the same condition as you packed them.

 Unfortunately, we can’t always be sure that the baggage handlers are going to treat our clubs with as much care as we do.
-Here are instructions on how to pack golf clubs to ensure that on your next golf holiday you will be playing with your own clubs.
+Here are instructions on how to pack golf clubs to ensure that on your next golf holiday you will be playing with your own clubs, and not a rental set.

 Choose a golf travel bag